Montitxelvo/Montichelvo

-(/ca-valencia/), co-officially Montichelvo (/es/), is a municipality in the comarca of Vall d'Albaida in the province of Valencia and the Valencian Community, Spain.
+(/ca-valencia/) (in Valencian) is a municipality in the comarca of Vall d'Albaida in the province of Valencia and the Valencian Community, Spain.
 The municipality spans across a total area of 8.16 km^{2} and, as of 1 January 2022, it has a registered population of 571.

 In old sources, the placename is documented as Montichervo.
 After 1612, the place was ethnic cleansed of moriscos and resettled by Old Christians.